benmoran56/esper/README.rst

 **0.9.2** - Switched to a different database structure internally.
 (No API changes)
             There are now examples for pyglet, Pygame, and PySDL2.
             Thanks to Christopher Arndt, multiple component queries are faster.

-**0.9.0** - Esper should now be fully usable for your game or program.
-            Example code for Pygame and PySDL.
-Pyglet example coming soon!

 1) Compatibility